 New ECOLAR 50 POWDER delivers comparable performance to regularly produced specialty carbon blacks across a broad range of coatings systems.

 HOUSTON – Orion S.A.
-(NYSE: OEC), a global specialty chemicals company, has launched ECOLAR 50 POWDER – a new bio-circular carbon black that will help coatings manufacturers formulate more sustainable coatings.
+(NYSE: OEC), a global specialty chemicals company, has launched ECOLAR 50 POWDER – an award-winning bio-circular carbon black that helps coatings manufacturers formulate more sustainable coatings.

 “We’re leading the way in advancing carbon black to meet increasing industry demands for sustainable products,” said Tilo Lindner, vice president for global marketing for specialty carbon black at Orion, which more than 10 years ago was the first company to launch a plant oil-based carbon black product.